fuzziqersoftware/newserv/README.md

 * Personal state commands
     * `$arrow <color-id>`: Change your lobby arrow color.
     * `$secid <section-id>`: Set your override section ID.
 After running this command, any games you create will use your override section ID for rare drops instead of your character's actual section ID.
 If you're in a game and you are the leader of the game, this also immediately changes the item tables used by the server when creating items.
 To revert to your actual section id, run `$secid` with no name after it.
-On the proxy server, this will not work if the remote server controls item drops (e.g. on BB, or on Schtserv with server drops enabled).
+On the proxy server, this will not work if the remote server controls item drops.
 If the server does not allow cheat mode anywhere (that is, "CheatModeBehavior" is "Off" in config.json), this command does nothing.
     * `$rand <seed>`: Set your override random seed (specified as a 32-bit hex value).
 This will make any games you create use the given seed for rare enemies.
 This also makes item drops deterministic in Blue Burst games hosted by newserv.
 On the proxy server, this command can cause desyncs with other players in the same game, since they will not see the overridden random seed.
 To remove the override, run `$rand` with no arguments.
 If the server does not allow cheat mode anywhere (that is, "CheatModeBehavior" is "Off" in config.json), this command does nothing.
     * `$ln [name-or-type]`: Set the lobby number.
 Visible only to you.
 This command exists because some non-lobby maps can be loaded as lobbies with invalid lobby numbers.
 See the "GC lobby types" and "Ep3 lobby types" entries in the information menu for acceptable values here.
 Note that non-lobby maps do not have a lobby counter, so there's no way to exit the lobby without using either `$ln` again or `$exit`.
 On the game server, `$ln` reloads the lobby immediately; on the proxy server, it doesn't take effect until you load another lobby yourself (which means you'll like have to use `$exit` to escape).
 Run this command with no argument to return to the default lobby.
     * `$swa`: Enable or disable switch assist.
 When enabled, the server will unlock two-player and four-player doors in non-quest games when you step on any of the required switches.